-The paper is organized as follows: the \emph{full Euler system} is briefly introduced in section 2.
-In section 3, we precisely derive the new asymptotic model starting from the original Green-Naghdi model.
-In section 4, we state some preliminary results on the properties of the specially designed symmetric differential operator.
-In section 5, we present the linear analysis of the asymptotic model.
-Section 6 contains the main components of the full justification of the asymptotic model. \paragraph{Notations.} In the following, $C_0$ denotes any nonnegative constant whose exact expression is of no importance.\\ The notation $a\lesssim b$ means that $a\leq C_0\ b$ and we write $A=\OO(B)$ if $A\leq C_0\ B$.\\ We denote by $C(\lambda_1, \lambda_2,\dots)$ a nonnegative constant depending on the parameters $\lambda_1$, $\lambda_2$,\dots and whose dependence on the $\lambda_j$ is always assumed to be nondecreasing.\\ We use the condensed notation
+In Section \ref{FEsec}, we briefly introduce the \emph{full Euler system}.
+In Section \ref{Sec3}, we precisely derive the new asymptotic model starting from the original Green-Naghdi model.
+Some preliminary results on the properties of the specially designed symmetric differential operator are stated in Section \ref{Sec4}.
+Section~\ref{The-linearized-system} contains an essential procedure preceding the proof of our result.
+Section~\ref{Sec6} is devoted to the linear analysis of the asymptotic model and its well-posedness result.
+In Section \ref{Sec7}, we limit the work to the one-layer case and emphasize the well-posedness of our model in comparison to the original asymptotic model.